In India: Livestock Research Station, Junagadh Agricultural University

 Source: Department of Animal Genetics and Breeding, Madras Veterinary College, Chennai.

-Two years after the study began, the compose also increased microbial biomass, enzyme activity and nitrification potential, all of which create and support favourable conditions for plant establishment and growth, according to an ARS statement.
+Two years after the study began, the composer also increased microbial biomass, enzyme activity, and nitrification potential, all of which create and support favorable conditions for plant establishment and growth, according to an ARS statement.
 High rates of compost also lowered lead and zinc availability by about 90 percent, which may reduce the amount of lead and zinc that could run off and pollute nearby waterways.
 Since high levels of bio-available zinc inhibit plant growth, this binding action also helps to promote the establishment of a vegetative cover that minimizes runoff and soil erosion.